tencent cloud

 Reference Documentation

-If the client and CKafka instance are deployed in the same VPC, network interconnectivity is enabled by default with no additional configuration required.
+If the client and the CKafka instance are deployed in the same Virtual Private Cloud (VPC) network, they are interconnected by default, and no additional configuration is required.

-If the client and CKafka instance are deployed in different VPCs, they cannot communicate directly since VPCs are logically isolated.
-If cross-network communication is needed, you can use CCN to implement VPC Intercommunication between different regions under the same account.
+If the client and the CKafka instance are deployed in different VPC networks, they cannot communicate with each other directly because different VPC networks are logically isolated.
+To enable VPC networks in different regions under the same account to communicate with each other, use Cloud Connect Network (CCN).

 Public network connection

-Normally, we recommend accessing through private network preferentially to get lower network latency, higher transmission bandwidth and better security isolation, especially for core business in production environment.
-If the business needs to provide services oriented to public network or for development and debugging, you can enable public network access and configure ACL policy to control user access permission and ensure data security.
+Normally, it is recommended that you prioritize private network access to achieve lower network latency, higher transmission bandwidth, and better security isolation, especially for core businesses in production environments.
+Public network access can be enabled when your businesses need to provide services or conduct development and debugging through the public network.
+When the public network access is enabled, you shall configure ACL policies to control user access permissions and ensure data security.

 Security Protocol Type Description

-To ensure security, CKafka provides multiple authentication mechanisms.
-When adding a network routing policy, choose an appropriate authentication method based on the required security level of message transmission.
+To ensure security, CKafka provides multiple security authentication mechanisms.
+Select an appropriate authentication method based on the security requirements for message transmission when adding network routing policies.

-SASL (Simple Authentication and Security Layer): A security protocol for identity verification that supports two authentication mechanisms:
+Simple Authentication and Security Layer (SASL): is a security protocol used for identity authentication, supporting two authentication mechanisms:

-SSL (Secure Sockets Layer): A data transmission security protocol that uses encryption to ensure data is not stolen or tampered with during transmission, effectively improving communication security.
+Secure Sockets Layer (SSL): is a security protocol for data transmission that uses encryption technology to prevent data from being stolen or tampered with during transmission, effectively enhancing communication security.

 Protocol Comparison